getify/Functional-Light-JS/ch2.md

 Simpler.
 And this kind of code will be a lot easier to deal with in FP.
 It's much easier to wire multiple functions together, or use any of the other input wrangling techniques we will get into in the next chapter, when inputs are always explicit.
 Doing them with implicit inputs like `this` ranges from awkward to nearly-impossible depending on the scenario.

-There are other tricks we can leverage in a `this`-based system, like for example prototype-delegation (also covered in detail in the "this & Object Prototypes" book):
+There are other tricks we can leverage in a `this`-based system, like, for example, prototype-delegation (also covered in detail in the "this & Object Prototypes" book):

 ```js
 var Auth = {